Frequently Asked Questions

 More on cracking the language with the Rosetta Stone Link

-☥) Do people still worship the God's of Ancient Egypt?
+☥) Do people still worship the Gods of Ancient Egypt?

-Yes there is actually quite a large reinsurance of the religion and the worship of gods.
+Yes there is actually quite a large reinsurance of the religion and the worship of Gods.
 This is mostly coming from the Pagan, Wiccan, OTO and New Age circles.
-Some choose to practice on their own, but others choose to join the Kemetic Orthodoxy (KO), which is the current-day practice of the traditional religion with a new age spin.
+Some choose to practice on their own, but others choose to join the Kemetic Orthodoxy (KO), which is the "current-day" practice of the traditional religion with a new age spin.
 Not everything they do is historical, although many enjoy it.
 For more info refer to the God's pages and ☥Religion sections.

 ☥) What does MDC and IPA stand for?